Sweet Potato and Black Bean Chili with Quinoa

-In this vegetarian chili recipe, sweet potatoes and black beans are combined with quinoa, tomatoes and spices to create a hearty, meatless chili that’s rich in flavor.
+In this healthy chili recipe, sweet potatoes and black beans are combined with quinoa, tomatoes and spices to create a hearty, meatless chili that’s rich in flavor.
 This wholesome chili will convince even the most carnivorous eaters that vegetarian recipes can be filling and satisfying.

-This Vegetarian Chili Recipe is:
+This Healthy Chili Recipe is:

 - Hearty and filling, thanks to fiber and protein-rich black beans, quinoa and sweet potatoes.

 - Vegetarian and vegan.
 (Be sure to keep the toppings vegan for vegan chili.)

 - Easy to make – you can have it ready in about 45 minutes and more than half of that time is simmering time.

 How to Make Sweet Potato Black Bean Chili on the Stove Top